Managing SNMP

 controller-1(config-switch)# snmp-server user user2 auth 0 qwertyuiop

-3. In the config-switch submode, type either merge-global to merge global config with switch specific config or override-global to override the global config with the switch config.
-If neither is chosen, the switch inherits the global con- fig and any configuration added under the config-switch submode will be redundant.
+3. In the config-switch submode, type either merge-global to merge the global config with the switch-specific config or override-global to override the global config with the switch config.
+When choosing neither, the switch inherits the global config, and any configuration added under the config-switch submode will be redundant.

 controller-1(config-switch)# snmp-server merge-global

-4. Check the snmp config running on the switch using the CLI command show effective-config switch switch-name snmp:
+4. Check the SNMP configuration running on the switch using the CLI command show effective-config switch switch-name snmp:

 controller-1(config-switch)# show effective-config switch switch-btsw-1 snmp